ghoomfrog/silili/README.md

 # Saj Min

-Saj Min is a hand-signed system for Say Lil that features easy and recognizable gestures for each sound.
+Saj Min is a hand-signed system for Saj Lil that features easy and recognizable gestures for each sound.

 - *a* is signed with a stretched palm
 - *i* is signed with a semi-open hand